JamesIves/github-pages-deploy-action/SECURITY.md

 ## Reporting a Vulnerability

-Please disclose any security vulnerabilities either through the issues tab or by [emailing the project maintainer](https://jamesiv.es).
+Please disclose any security vulnerabilities either through the issues interface (as a bug) or by [emailing the project maintainer](https://jamesiv.es).